Will's avatar

 Two months with Duolingo 25 September 2021

-I’ve always been crap at learning languages.
+English speakers’ privilege I’ve always been crap at learning languages.
 From an early age my parents would encourage me to learn French, and I picked up Spanish and German at around the GCSE level too (exams we take around the age of 16 in the UK).
-But things just didn’t really ever sink in.
+But things just didn’t really … Read more (4 minute read)

 Accessibility is for everyone 22 September 2021

 For many developers, the notion of adding accessibility features - such as image alt text attributes to web page images and integrations with host usability enhancements, such as screen-zoom and text-to-speech - might feel like a chore.
-Especially for those still in the startup or “do things that don’t scale” phase.
+Especially for those still in the startup or “do things … Read more (3 minute read)

 Pacman: signature is unknown trust 19 September 2021